nomnombtc/collectd-bitcoin/README.md

 collectd-bitcoin.py
 ======
-Small python snippet to query bitcoind via rpc and generate rrd via collectd
+Small python snippet to query bitcoind via rpc and log with collectd

-This is based on a python script from C-Otto found at:
+This is based on a python script from C-Otto found at: https://gist.github.com/C-Otto/a9e4864dff1a2b167761

-https://gist.github.com/C-Otto/a9e4864dff1a2b167761

-Biggest change is that it uses rpc connection instead of calling

-bitcoin-cli binary and added some more stuff to log.
+Biggest change is that it uses rpc connection instead of calling bitcoin-cli binary and added some more stuff to log.

 Together with something like [CGP](https://github.com/pommi/CGP) it can generate nice graphs: